Protecting Hector's and Māui dolphins

 - marine protected areas and marine mammal sanctuaries (with the Department of Conservation)

-The plan looked at all known threats to the dolphins, including:
+The plan looks at all known threats to the dolphins, including:

 - oil and gas exploration